ckeditor/ckeditor5/packages/ckeditor5-enter/docs/api/enter.md

 See the {@link module:enter/enter~Enter} plugin documentation.

-This plugin is normally enabled by the {@link module:essentials/essentials~Essentials} plugin from the {@link api/essentials `@ckeditor/ckeditor5-essentials`} package (which also enables other essential editing features).
+This plugin is usually enabled by the {@link module:essentials/essentials~Essentials} plugin from the {@link api/essentials `@ckeditor/ckeditor5-essentials`} package (which also enables other fundamental editing features).

 ## Installation